nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __/home/pi/.kodi/system/launch.sh__<br>

-This line will execute last and run the launch.sh script we created in the previous step which will launch Kodi.
+The startup script always runs on boot-up and the line above will execute last and call the launch.sh script we created in the previous step which will in turn launch Kodi.